The Scientist (song): Release

 Coldplay released "The Scientist" in the United Kingdom on 11 November 2002 as the album's second single.
 The single was pressed with two B-sides: "1.36" and "I Ran Away."
 While preparing for the song as the album's second release, the band's US label felt the song failed to "provide enough of a blood rush for American listeners"; instead, they released "Clocks" as the second single in the US.
 The song was released on 15 April 2003 in the US.

-In Australia, "The Scientist" was released as a CD single on 27 October 2003.
+"The Scientist" was released as a CD single in New Zealand on 9 December 2002, while in Australia, the song was not released until 27 October 2003.
 The song appeared on Australian Singles Chart at number 40 on 1 November 2003.
 It appeared on Billboard's Modern Rock Tracks at number 18.
 The song peaked at number sixteen at Canada Singles Chart.
 The song peaked at number 10 in UK Top 75 on 17 November 2002.

 The single's cover image was created by Norwegian photographer Sølve Sundsbø.
 Sundsbø originally created the image that would later be used as the cover art of A Rush of Blood to the Head for the fashion magazine Dazed and Confused, in the late 1990s.
 As with the album's other singles, "The Scientist"'s cover art features a black and white 3D scan of one of the band members, in this case drummer Will Champion.